-For data at rest, the TOE stores credential data (both to log in to the TOE and to log in to remote systems for the purpose of conducting authenticated configuration scanning) as well as passphrase data used to protect PKI certificates that the TOE uses to authenticate to environmental components.
+For data at rest, the TOE stores credential data to log in to the TOE as well as passphrase data used to protect PKI certificates that the TOE uses to authenticate to environmental components.
 This stored data is encrypted using AES or a PBKDF, depending on the data that is being stored.

-For data in transit, the TOE implements TLS/HTTPS as both a client and a server.
-The TOE implements a TLS server for its administrative interface while it implements a TLS client to communicate with environmental components, including other Tenable products.
-The TOE supports mutual authentication as a TLS client.
+For data in transit, the TOE implements TLS/HTTPS as a server.
+The TOE implements a TLS server for its administrative interface and to communicate with other Tenable products in its operational environment.
+The TOE supports mutual authentication as a TLS server for all uses.